mission.yaml file format#

 A mission.yaml file is composed of:

-The order of each fields in the file is irrelevant
+The order of each element in the file is irrelevant

 Required metadata fields#